-The teaching time in a micro-lesson is limited to between five and ten minutes.
+The teaching time in a microlesson is limited to between five and ten minutes.
 The reasons are:

-- (a) This time appears to be sufficient for effectively practicing most teaching skills. - (b) It holds tediousness to a minimum for both students and pupils. - (c) It elevates the learning effect for the students because the short period of time limits the possibility of getting entangled in the management of more than one teaching skill. - (d) Evaluating lessons of longer than ten minutes provides no additional information regarding the short-comings in the command of the particular teaching skill under consideration. (a-d: Kieviet, 1978: 28). - (e) To give each student the opportunity to effectively practice particular teaching skills, the normal teaching time of thirty to forty minutes has to be limited.
+(a) This time appears to be sufficient for effectively practicing most teaching skills;

+(b) It holds tediousness to a minimum for both students and pupils; (c) It elevates the learning effect for the students because the short period of time limits the possibility of getting entangled in managing more than one teaching skill;

+(d) Evaluating lessons of longer than ten minutes provides no additional information regarding the shortcomings in the command of the teaching skill under consideration. (a-d: Kieviet, 1978: 28);

+(e) To give each student an opportunity to effectively practice teaching skills, the normal teaching time of thirty to forty minutes must be limited.